dsoto/ENSP-202/syllabus/202-syllabus.md

 an observable effort to complete every question of every assignment will receive credit.

+- Classwork and quizzes 25%
+- Homework 25%
+- Project 25%
+- Final 25%

 ## Agreements

 - Respectful tone in classroom

 Civility is required from all students during discussions and interactions.
+In general, I expect students to be supportive of each others learning goals.

 - Minimize electronic distractions

 Internet-connected electronic devices (phones, tablets) may be used in class for learning purposes.
 Using devices for social networks or other uses during class time is strongly discouraged.

 ## Required Texts